Eye Cancer: Intraocular Melanoma

 • Systemic treatment.
 This destroys or controls cancer cells that may have traveled around your body.
 When taken by pill or injection, chemotherapy is a systemic treatment.

-Based on your situation, you may have several options for treating this disease.
+Based on your situation, you may have several choices for treating this disease.
 They include:

 • Surgery.
 This is the most common treatment used.
 It can be used to only remove the growth and a small area of tissue around it.
 But in some cases, the entire eye needs to be removed.
 Other nearby tissues are also sometimes removed.
 These can include your eyelid and muscles around the eye.

 • Radiation.
 Different types of radiation can be used to treat this disease.
-A machine can be used to direct radiation beams into your eye.
+One approach is using a machine that directs radiation beams into your eye to treat the cancer.
 Another approach is to attach a small radioactive disk on your eye next to the tumor.
-This may be called plaque therapy.
-If you have this procedure, medicines will be used to put you into a deep sleep before it starts.
-The disk often stays in place for several days.
+This may be called plaque brachytherapy.
+Medicines will be used to put you into a deep sleep before it starts if you have this procedure.
+The plaque disk often stays in place for several days before it is removed surgically.

 • Photocoagulation.
 A special laser that destroys the tumor as well as blood vessels that feed the tumor might be used.
 This is mostly used for small tumors.